 In our islands, philoxenia (the Greek word for hospitality) is literally in our blood.
 Those of you who have been with us before, are aware of our firm dedication to provide a holiday experience like no other.
 Now, more than ever before, we also have a firm commitment to take all required measures to enable you enjoy your stay safely.

-We would like to inform you that based on the Greek Government’s decision, all travelers to any Greek airport, port or land border, are obliged to have completed the special Passenger Locator Form at least 24 hours before their entrance to the country.
+We would like to inform you that based on the Greek Government’s decision, all travellers to any Greek airport, port or land border, are obliged to have completed the special Passenger Locator Form at least 24 hours before their entrance to the country.
 The Passenger Locator Form (PLF) can be found here.
-Upon submitting the PLF, travelers will receive a confirmation email and one day before their arrival they will receive a personal QR code.
+Upon submitting the PLF, travellers will receive a confirmation email and one day before their arrival they will receive a personal QR code.
 This code must be presented, either via mobile phone or in printed form, at the borders upon arrival.
-Travelers arriving at Greek airports, ports and borders from abroad will be subject to random Covid-19 testing upon their arrival.

-All passengers must comply with all of the necessary preventive hygiene measures (use of masks and physical distancing).
+All travellers during their holidays must comply with all necessary preventive hygiene measures (use of masks and social distancing).

 ARRIVING AT YOUR DESTINATION

 The Aegean islands are ready to welcome you, implementing all the necessary and obligatory protocols and measures issued by the Greek Government and the local authorities.
 The Greek national health system implements a thorough emergency plan, designating hospitals responsible for COVID-19 treatment.
 Moreover, the Greek government and the local authorities have designated at least one hotel in most destinations to operate as a Covid-19 special quarantine hotel.
 This hotel will be in a position to accommodate travellers with light symptoms who are not in need to be treated in a hospital.